Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/pic32mzef_motion_surveillance/readme.md

 	You can procure the [PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/dm320007) and remove the LAN8740 PHY Daughter board on it and use it for this demo.

 - [Arducam Mega 5MP Rolling Shutter camera](https://www.arducam.com/product/presale-mega-5mp-color-rolling-shutter-camera-module-with-autofocus-lens-for-any-microcontroller/) or [Arducam Mega 3MP Rolling Shutter camera](https://www.arducam.com/product/presale-mega-3mp-color-rolling-shutter-camera-module-with-solid-camera-case-for-any-microcontroller/)
-	**Note:** <span style="color:blue"> The project is by default set up to operate with the Arducam Mega 5MP camera.
-In the event that you prefer to use the Arducam Mega 3MP camera instead, you can do so by modifying the CAMERA_TYPE to CAMERA_OV3640 in the "arducam.h" file of the project, as shown below.</span>
+	**Note:** <span style="color:blue"> The project is by default configured to function with the Arducam Mega 5MP camera.
+However, if you wish to use the Arducam Mega 3MP camera instead, you can do so by modifying the CAMERA_TYPE to CAMERA_OV3640 in the "arducam.h" file of the project, as shown below.</span>

 <img src = "images/camera_type_ov3640.png">